weisrc/project-wrover/README.md

 - `./pcb` contains the files for creating the PCB
 - `./images` contains the images used in this README

-> Disclaimer: This is a school project.
-Nevertheless, I am open to any feedback (PR or issues) and am treating it as one of my personal projects.
-Furthermore, the format of this README is unconventional as it is intended for a school report.
-Please use the main account repository for PRs and issues.

-### 1.1.
-About Comments

-Only AVR is commented as it is written in assembly and is somewhat difficult to understand.
-The code for the ESP32 and the Web Application is written in C++ and TSX (TypeScript XML) respectively.
-Therefore, the code is self-explanatory and is commented only when necessary.
-Furthermore, most functions, variables and subroutines are named descriptively.

 ## 2. System Diagram

 Only the Web Application is not part of the Rover itself.
 All of the components are powered by a 5V power supply, except for the motors which are powered by a 9V power supply.